samthomson/picili/README.md

 You will need to start the auto-scallar, for image processing to happen 'in the background'.

-To start the auto processor(s): `cd /var/www/auto-scaler && npm start`
+To start the auto processor(s): `cd /var/www/auto-scaler && npm start` (this should be run from within the workspace container)

 ## 3.0 Working on picili